fandm-college/rcs.github.io/linux/02_file_manage.md

 The command to see the contents of a directory is `ls`.
 By default it will list the contents of the directory you are currently in.
 It will show you both the files and directories.
-You can see the contents of other directories without navigating to them first if you add a path to a directory after `ls` .
-Here are some examples:
+You can see the contents of other directories without navigating to them first if you add the path of a directory after `ls` .
+Here are some examples based again on the directory structure from the previous section.
+Here we see both the directories and the files (myfile.txt and README, respectively) in the different directories.

 ```bash
 auser@mycomputer:~$ pwd